-Objective II.4: The total number of completers for all award levels in a given academic year will decrease to no less than 1,453 in academic year 2018-19 from the baseline year number of 1,714 in academic year 2008-09.
+Objective II.4: Increase the total number of baccalaureate degree completers in a given academic year from the baseline number of 1,223 in 2014-2015 to 1,239 in academic year 2019-2020.
 Students may only be counted once per award level.

-Indicator 2: Percentage change in the number of completers from the baseline year
+Indicator 2: Percentage change in the number of completers at the baccalaureate degree level.